jmuganga54/r_for_health_data_science/2. Getting Started/README.md

 In `RStudio`, you can also install packages through the `Packages tab` by clicking Install.

 Always ensure your R version supports the package; otherwise, update R or install an older compatible version.
 The variety of packages is vast, enabling tasks from importing data to creating advanced graphics.

-### 2.6 Installing and loading R packages to add more functions

 ### 2.7 I need some help!